kikipet/HALO/meeting-7-14-19.md

 Some useful commands on the terminal:
  * `ls` (or if you're lazy `l` works on this device) will list the contents of the directory you are currently in.
+   * If you for some reason or another need to access a hidden file or directory (name starts with `.`), then `ls -a` will show all files and directories, hidden or otherwise.
- * `cd [directory one level above/below OR full path to directory]` will change your current directory to wherever you specify.
+ * `cd [name of directory one level above/below OR full path to directory]` will change your current directory to wherever you specify.

 ### Files